matsinet/nodejs-express-api-curriculum/Chapter_3/README.md

 ## Testing

 In order to test this, we are going to use Postman to save the data.
 First, startup your server by `cd`ing into the `examples/` directory and running `node create.js` or by doing the same wherever you saved your file.
 Open up a new tab in Postman and enter `http://localhost:3000/add`.
+In the dropdown next to the URL, select the dropdown and click on "POST".
 Then, under the `Body` tab, click on `Raw` and then in the dropdown that says `Text`, select `JSON`.
 In the body of the request, insert the following data:

 ```
 {